 Difference between Coaching and Mentoring

-Mentoring is a program to improve hard skills and soft skills by someone who has experience in their field to one person or group who needs guidance or is not yet proficient in something.
+After we talk about what is a mentor, we know that mentoring is a program to improve hard skills and soft skills by someone who has experience in their field to one person or group who needs guidance or is not yet proficient in something.
 The keyword of this mentoring activity is to share experience and knowledge.

 Meanwhile, coaching is a skill transfer activity with individuals in a thought-provoking and creative process that inspires them to maximize their personal and professional potential to achieve their goals or targets.
 The keyword of this coaching activity is to achieve a goal or goal.